 Shona Cocksedge - Solicitor

-In October 2017 the Limitation (Child Abuse) (Scotland) Act 2017 came into force, allowing survivors of historic abuse to raise civil compensation claims.
+In October 2017 the Limitation (Child Abuse) (Scotland) Act 2017 came into force, allowing survivors of historical abuse to raise civil compensation claims.
 I joined the Survivors Team shortly after the law changed and have spent the past year meeting survivors and advancing claims on their behalf.

 Having, previously held quite varied caseloads within Thompsons, where I completed my traineeship, I came to the team with both pre-litigation and litigation experience.
 I have since built on that experience and worked closely with my colleagues ever since to create a team we are all immensely proud of.
 The right of those affected by trauma and abuse to obtain access to justice is something I am passionate about and I look forward to continuing to act for my clients in seeking redress from those responsible.

-Emma Wheelhouse – Trainee Solicitor
+Emma Wheelhouse – Solicitor

 After working in a number of litigation firms, I joined Thompsons in January 2018 as part of the Mass Litigation team.
 I commenced my traineeship within the Survivors Team in August 2018.